 Going from place to place to fill out more applications for an approval will just make matters worse.
 This will only add inquiries to your report which will make your score even lower and build more frustration.
-Also, you may run into places that may give you the loan regardless of your credit, and this could take you down a long and difficult road.
+Also, you may run into places that may lend you the money regardless of your credit, and this could take you down a long and difficult road.

-Beware!Beware!
-Read our blog post on credit repair companies to learn more about what they do before even thinking of going to one!
+Beware!Check out this blog post on credit repair companies to learn more about them before even thinking of going to one!

 What to Do When You Get Turned Down for a Loan

 The first thing to do is ask the loan officer why you were denied.
-At Pelican, we do our best to explain why that decision was made.
-We also give suggestions on ways to improve that score through our Financial Wellness Program.
+At Pelican, when we have to make that kind of decision, we do our best to explain why it was made.
+We also give suggestions on ways to improve your credit score through our Financial Wellness Program.

 As a consumer, you are entitled to a free copy of your credit report through annualcreditreport.com.
 You can get a copy yourself or work with a certified credit counselor to look over it and decide what you should do next.

 Here’s the thing: credit was made to be paid.
 What I’m saying is, if you have a debt or legitimate collections and/or charge offs, you want to pay or settle these items.
-Taking the approach of excessive disputing, or worse ignoring them, will prohibit you from being creditworthy and will not improve your situation.
+Taking the approach of excessive disputing—or even worse, ignoring them—will prohibit you from being creditworthy and will not improve your situation.

 Picture yourself wrapped with crossed up yarn.
-It will take time and a strategy to unravel you and allow you to experience freedom.
+It will take time and a strategy to unravel yourself and allow you to experience freedom.
 Notice that I said time and a strategy—NOT a quick fix!
-Credit is such a major and valuable component in a person’s life, so please guard and govern it accordingly.
+Credit is such a major and valuable component in a person’s life, so I’d strongly suggest managing it accordingly.